top of page

 We're always happy to hear from people who want to offer new skills to the group, lead workshops or stage performances.
 To get involved please contact volunteers@re-act.scot.

-This project is made possible through support by The Robertson Trust.
+This project is run through support by The Robertson Trust.

 WELCOME PACKS